fermyon/developer/content/spin/v2/testing-apps.md

 ## Adding Business Logic

 The goal of tests is to ensure that the business logic in our application works as intended.
-For this example, copy and paste the following code into the application's source file ( located at `my-app/my-component/src/lib.rs`):
+We haven't yet updated our "business logic" frrom the "Hello, Fermyon" app.
+To make our new tests pass, copy and paste the following code into the application's source file (located at `my-app/my-component/src/lib.rs`):

 ```rust
 use spin_sdk::{